 (1) In this section —

-“commencement” means the coming into operation of section 57;
+commencement means the coming into operation of section 57;

-“Parole Board” means the Board as established under section 103 as enacted before the commencement;
+Parole Board means the Board as established under section 103 as enacted before the commencement;

-“Prisoners Review Board” means the Board to be established under section 103 as it is set out in section 57;
+Prisoners Review Board means the Board to be established under section 103 as it is set out in section 57;

-“section 103” means the Sentence Administration Act 2003 section 103.
+section 103 means the Sentence Administration Act 2003 section 103.

 (2) The person holding office as the judicial member of the Parole Board immediately before the commencement is to hold office as the chairperson of the Prisoners Review Board for the remainder of the period for which the person was appointed as the judicial member.